 The Las Positas College offers institutional aid through its Scholarship Program, advertised at the beginning of spring semester each year with an established deadline.
-Students may begin to apply for a variety of awards available only to LPC students.
-Scholarship recipients are invited to attend the College's Annual Student Scholarship Ceremony held in May.
+Students may apply for various awards available only to LPC students.
 Scholarships are awarded for the following academic year.
 Scholarships do not need to be repaid.